Lea Michel Research Group

 About Dr. Michel

-Lea Vacca Michel, Ph.D. is a Professor in the School of Chemistry and Materials Science at the Rochester Institute of Technology.
-In 2022, she was named the College's first Director of Diversity, Equity, and Inclusion.
+Lea Vacca Michel, Ph.D. is a Professor in the School of Chemistry and Materials Science at the Rochester Institute of Technology and the College of Science's Director of Access and Belonging.
 Currently, her research is focused on the role of proteins in disease.
 Dr. Michel is a proud member of RIT's Women in Science (WISe) program (former Chair of WISe), a mentor for the Rochester Project SEED program (former Director), member of the Rochester ACS Women Chemists Committee (WCC), former Director of the Research Strand for the HHMI-funded Inclusive Excellence program at RIT, and current Chair of ASBMB's Maximizing Access Committee.
 She strives to increase the participation of women and underrepresented minorities (including those who are deaf and hard-of-hearing) in science and math.
-Dr. Michel is also the Director of Experiments for the SMASH Experience for Middle School Girls, led by Dr. Kara Maki (School of Mathematics and Statistics).
-Dr. Michel was featured in articles in Nature (Nature 558, 149-151, 2018) and Chemistry World magazine (Chemistry World, Careers, ), and she was awarded the 2022 ASBMB Early-Career Leadership Award (ASBMB Today article) and the 2023 ChemCUR Outstanding Mentor Award from the Chemistry Division and the Council on Undergraduate Research.
+Dr. Michel has been featured in articles in Nature (Nature 558, 149-151, 2018) and Chemistry World magazine (Chemistry World, Careers), and she was awarded the 2022 ASBMB Early-Career Leadership Award (ASBMB Today article) and the 2023 ChemCUR Outstanding Mentor Award from the Chemistry Division and the Council on Undergraduate Research.
+In 2024, Dr. Michel was named a Finalist for the Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring.

 Education and Positions